Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs.md

 # Alpha Framework to Add, Remove, Replace or Move NCNs

-Add, Remove, Replace or Move worker, storage or master node (NCN).
+Add, remove, replace or move NCNs.
+This applies to worker, storage, or master nodes.
 Use this procedure in the event that:

-- Worker, storage or master nodes are being replaced and the MAC address is changing.
+- Worker, storage, or master nodes are being replaced and the MAC address is changing.
 - Worker or storage nodes are being added.
-- Worker, storage or master nodes are being moved to a different cabinet.
+- Worker, storage, or master nodes are being moved to a different cabinet.

 The following workflows are available: